1Rehoboam went to Shechem, because all Israel had gone to Shechem to make him king.

 15So the king did not listen to the people, for it was a turn of events brought about from God in order for Yahweh to establish his word that he spoke by the hand of Ahijah the Shilonite to Jeroboam the son of Nebat.

 16When all Israel saw that the king did not listen to them, the people answered the king, saying, “What portion do we have in David?
 And there is no inheritance in the son of Jesse.
 Everyone to your tents, O Israel!
 Now see to your own house, David.”
 So all Israel departed to their tents.

 17But as for the children of Israel who lived in the cities of Judah, Rehoboam reigned over them.

 18Then king Rehoboam sent Hadoram, who was in charge of the forced labor, but the children of Israel pelted him with stones so that he died.
-And King Rehoboam managed to jump up into his chariot to flee to Jerusalem.
+But King Rehoboam managed to get up into his chariot to flee to Jerusalem.

 19So Israel rebelled against the house of David to this day.